gnns4hri/3D_multi_pose_estimator/README.md

 ## Testing

-You need to download the test set of [Panoptic dataset](url to the jsons here) and save it in the project directory.
+You need to download the test set of [Panoptic dataset](url to the jsons here) (json and pickle files) and save it in the project directory.
 Then it is necessary to have the two trained models in a directory called *models* of the root directory of the project.
 Once everything is set up, from a terminal we move to the test directory: